 Marysia (she/hers) originally hails from Nipmuck and Pequot-Mohegan territories of Northeastern Quinnehtukqut.
-Her childhood was painted by the lush Fenton River valley’s fish hidden in stream bends, soft moss-laden rocks, and dusk coyote songs.
-These forested forays cemented a bonded love for the natural world.
+Her childhood was painted with lush river valleys – fish hidden in stream bends, moss laden hemlock trunks, and dusk coyote songs.

 She earned degrees in both Political Science and Environmental Studies from the University of Connecticut with a focus on conservation ecology and eco-justice.
 In 2018, she received a NSF grant to study the importance of connecting natural and cultural history in educational materials throughout parks and public-protected lands in Chile.
 It was in those temperate rainforests of the subantarctic that Marysia’s path crossed with Biocitizen leaders Jesse and Vicente.
 Connecting with Biocitizen offered an opportunity to continue focusing on place based education while utilizing her years of teaching, community organizing, and outdoor leadership experience.